How to List Logged-in Users Using w Command in Linux

 Note that all the information related to the currently logged-in users is pulled from the “/var/run/utmp” file, while process related information is stored in the “/proc” directory.

-Let’s take a look at some examples with the options offered by this command.
+Now, let’s take a look at some w command examples with available options:

 W Command Options